Google Docs Update Action

 Choose the right operation type for your use case:

-for insertions to maintain consistent behavior - Handle formatting through plain text markers (like asterisks for bullets)
+- Handle formatting through plain text markers (like asterisks for bullets)

 Common Issues